LH Surge Before Your Period – Why Does This Happen?

 *Keeping track of your individual cycle and physical symptoms.

-*Using ovulation predictor kits (OPK’s) – such as Clearblue Digital Ovulation Test or First Response Easy Read Ovulation Test
+Using OPK’s – such as Clearblue Digital Ovulation Test or First Response Easy Read Ovulation Test

 *Using a digital hormone monitoring system – such as Mira